akhesaCaro/akhesaCaro.github.io/generics.md

 The way Generics work is that it creates a ____ of the type.
 This ___ is useful for anyone who need to do serialization.

-Instead to have a mapping between the origin and the destination (for example a List to a JSON), you have a representation of it.
+Instead of having a mapping between the origin and the destination (for example a List to a JSON), you have a representation of it.
 So if you need to code a converter, it won't broke on the simple change.

 ### Code generator

-It exists a lot of code generator, specially for API client accessors.
+Many code generators working with `Generics` are availables.
+Particulary for API client accessors.

-For example, from an Haskell `Servant` API, you could generate a Purescript (LINK) or a ELM (LINK) client, and keep the type safety that we all love.
+For example, from an Haskell `Servant` API, you could generate a [Purescript accessors functions](https://hackage.haskell.org/package/servant-purescript) or a [ELM accessors functions](https://hackage.haskell.org/package/servant-elm) client, and keep the type safety that we all love.
 But the requirement for thoses nice libraries to work is that your type need to implements `Generics`.

 ### Swagger generator

-If you did work with APIs, you probably heard or used swagger(link) as an API documentation.
-You can obiously generate this documentation, if you implement generics with this library (LINK).
+If you did work with APIs, you probably heard or used [swagger](https://swagger.io/) as an API documentation.
+You can obiously generate this documentation, if you implement generics with [servant-swagger](https://github.com/haskell-servant/servant-swagger).

 BUT!
-Another nice thing about Swagger is that its shared in the whole community, technologicallywise.
-So if you setup a public API with Swagger, your client could generate their accessors (LINK), even in non FP technologies.
+Another nice thing about Swagger is that its shared by the whole community, technologicallywise.
+So if you setup a public API with Swagger, anyone who wants to use it generate their [accessors](https://github.com/swagger-api/swagger-codegen), even in non FP technologies.

 In the API world, `Generics` give you a lingua franca for your client!